PegaFox/PegaFox.github.io/content/_index.md

 ### Recent updates

+#### 12th-November-2025: Robot Turtles Creator release

+Hello again!
+This was actually faster than I expected.
+I've made a new game/simulation and posted it on the projects tab and [itch.io](https://pegafox.itch.io/robot-turtles-creator-demo).
+The full version is available for a small price or you can reverse engineer the demo to allow for INFINITE RESOURCES!!!!

+Um, anyway.
+That's the update!
+Sorry there wasn't much more, I might make an article about challenges I ran into while making the game, but at time of writing I'm not working on that.

+Well, as usual, see you later*!

+<sub>*Statement used as a turn of phrase only, PegaFox can neither confirm nor deny if or when he may or may not update this website in the future</sub>

 #### 30th-August-2025: Blog addition

 Here's our favorite ~daily~ ~weekly~ ~monthly~ ~yearly~ occasional website update!
 Don't you love when a poor little article comes to our door, huddled in the rain, using a newspaper for a blanket?
 Well, regardless of what you just said, it's happened!
 I've started a general blog section in the articles tab, and I'll be putting general updates on what I've been doing in there.
 As always, I make no promises on the frequency of said updates, but I'm sure you'll find them eventually!
 See you then!